History of the YMCA of Metropolitan Dallas

 • 2020 The Lakewest and Irving branches close and Moorland and Oak Cliff branches merge into the Moorland Family YMCA at Oak Cliff

-• 2020 Commitment to Diversity, Equity & Inclusion announced with a new VP and DE&I Board Committee
+• 2020 Commitment to Equity & Inclusion announced with a new VP and Equity Board Committee

 • 2020 17th Annual Key Leaders Luncheon event held virtually for the first time ever